 Strolling through the vineyards, was one of my favorite memories in Prague.
 The views from up there are marvelous.

 Relax for the evening (we went back to the old town Prague for some drinks) or take a beer and dinner tour in Prague

 A second option is to spend a full day in Český Krumlov.
-Cesky Krumlov is an UNESCO heritage listed town in southern Bohemia in Czech Republic.
-This stunning town is bisected by the Vltava River, and is dominated by a 13th-century castle.
+Cesky Krumlov is a UNESCO heritage-listed town in southern Bohemia in the Czech Republic.
+This stunning town is bisected by the Vltava River and is dominated by a 13th-century castle.

 Read our 2 day Prague itinerary and tips